adityals/go-ngx-config/README.md

 # go-ngx-config
 A nginx config parser built on top of forked [`crossplane`](https://github.com/aluttik/go-crossplane) with some modification.
+It also has location tester built on Web Assembly.

 ## Basic Usage
 ### Binary